Customer Success vs. Account Management — How Do They Differ?

 It's easy to see why this is an important success indicator for AM teams.
 After all, if you're able to leverage your current connections, then it speaks volumes about the bonds your AMs have built with customers.

 customer success vs account management.
 Similarities: communicate with existing customers, aim to keep customers happy, share high-level objectives.
-Differences: cs focuses on solving customer needs, am focuses on account growth, rely on different metrics
+Differences: cs focuses on solving customer needs, am focuses on account growth, rely on different metric

 How Account Management and Customer Success Work Together